-In connection with the preparation of the condensed consolidated financial statements, we make estimates and assumptions that affect the reported amounts of assets and liabilities, revenue and expenses and related disclosure of contingent assets and liabilities.
+In connection with the preparation of the consolidated financial statements, we make estimates and assumptions that affect the reported amounts of assets and liabilities, revenue and expenses and related disclosure of contingent assets and liabilities.
 Critical accounting policies are defined as those policies that are reflective of significant judgments, estimates and uncertainties, which would potentially result in materially different results under different assumptions and conditions.
-We believe the following accounting policies are critical in the preparation of the condensed consolidated financial statements because of the judgment necessary to account for these matters and the significant estimates involved, which are susceptible to change:
+We believe the following accounting policies are critical in the preparation of the consolidated financial statements because of the judgment necessary to account for these matters and the significant estimates involved, which are susceptible to change:

-- Impairment of property, plant and equipment and intangible assets (including goodwill);
+• Impairment of property, plant and equipment and intangible assets (including goodwill);

 - Costs associated with construction and installation activities;

 - Fair value measurements;

-- Income tax accounting;

-- Provisions;

-- · Revenue recognition; and
+- · Joint arrangements; and

-- Leases.
+- Income tax accounting.